lostinspace31/modified-newton-raphson/README.md

 Submitted to the University of Glasgow as an assignment in Numerical Methods in 2015/2016.

-Follow Report.pdf for analysis of the results and documentation of the code.
+Follow Assignment1.pdf for analysis of the results and documentation of the code.